What we know and don't know about the Senate impeachment trial - Local News 8

 It’s possible some legislation business could be conducted between noon and 12:30 p.m.
 ET each day they are in session.

-The only measure that’s out there that appears ready to get a vote is Sen. Tim Kaine’s War Powers Resolution.
-It is a privileged motion, so Kaine can force a vote on it.
-It’s expected to legislatively “ripen” next week so a vote is possible, but not set.
+The only measure that’s out there that appears ready to get a vote is Sen. Tim Kaine’s war powers resolution.
+It is a privileged motion, so the Virginia Democrat can force a vote on it.
+It’s expected to legislatively “ripen” this week so a vote is possible, but not set.

-Note: UPDATE: This story has been updated after CNN reported the contents of McConnell’s proposed rules for the trial.